establish photographer vision profile recognition

 Lewis Bush — Workshop

-The photography industry is highly competitive, but it is also a rewarding career that can allow you to pursue your personal interests and creative vision.
-Many photographers however make basic mistakes when trying to establish themselves, not fully preparing their work for example, or having no online profile that industry figures can view.
-In this one-day workshop we will consider the many different ways that you can start to establish yourself as a photographer, gaining profile and recognition in the industry.
+The photography world is highly competitive, but it is also a rewarding career that can allow you to pursue your personal interests and creative vision.
+Many photographers however make basic mistakes when trying to establish themselves, not fully preparing their work for example, or having no online profile for the photography world’s stakeholders.
+In this one-day workshop we will consider the many different ways that you can start to establish yourself as a photographer, gaining profile and recognition in the field.
 Topics for discussion during the workshop include: